QYhB05/MomoTech/README.md

 this is author's E-mail : 3392295184@qq.com

 The project now uses 1.20.1 API of minecraft, and RC-28 of Slimefun

-(If you want to play it, you should download Slimefun4 in your server plugin file)

 and only have Chinese versions, but maybe we'll have English versions later, also, welcome you to help me to translate it!